go101/immutable-value-proposal/README.md

 ## Compiler implementation

 I'm not familiar with the compiler development things.
-It is just my feeling, by my experience, that the rules mentioned in this proposal can be enforced by compiler without big technology obstacles.
+It is just my feeling, by my experience, that most of the rules mentioned in this proposal can be enforced by compiler without big technology obstacles.

 At compile phase, compiler should maintain two bits for each value.